-(1)Functionally reports to the Audit and Risk Supervision Committee.
+(1) Functionally reports to the Audit and Risk Supervision Committee.
+(2) Reports to the Sustainable Development Committee.

 The Company has achieved gender balance in this area as a result of promoting equality throughout all levels of the organisation, almost 3 years ahead of the obligations imposed on listed companies in Spain in this area, which will gradually become enforceable as from 30 June 2026.12